OrderLab/xinda/docs/DEV.md

 Suppose we want to support a new system named `DummySys`.
 At least the following modules should be adapted:

 * DummySys.py: we should create a new DummySys class inherited from [TestSystem](../xinda/systems/TestSystem.py).
-In this class, we need to implement functions to initilize the system/benchmark/fault injection tool, run the benchmark, inject faults, collect logs, and gracefully shutdown eveything.
-We have already provided a few examples in implementing existing systems, including [Cassandra](../xinda/systems/cassandra.py), [HBase](../xinda/systems/hbase.py), [CRDB](../xinda/systems/crdb.py), [etcd](../xinda/systems/etcd.py), [Hadoop](../xinda/systems/mapred.py), and [Kafka](../xinda/systems/kafka.py)
+In this class, we need to implement functions to initilize the system and the fault injection tool, load and then run the benchmark, inject faults, collect logs, and gracefully shut down eveything.
+We have provided a few examples in implementing existing systems, including [Cassandra](../xinda/systems/cassandra.py), [HBase](../xinda/systems/hbase.py), [CRDB](../xinda/systems/crdb.py), [etcd](../xinda/systems/etcd.py), [Hadoop](../xinda/systems/mapred.py), and [Kafka](../xinda/systems/kafka.py)

 *  [tools/](../tools/) and [Tool](../xinda/configs/tool.py): update binaries (if needed) of the new system.
 We also need to add a workable  `docker-compose` file under `tools/docker-DummySys`, similar to what we have done for [docker-hbase](../tools/docker-hbase/), [docker-etcd](../tools/docker-etcd/), etc.